 Please feel free to download any of these items for use in your classroom

 What's NewWe are constantly updating our program and are open to new ideas.
-For the 2013-14 school year, the 3rd and 4th grade tour has been reworked to look at the lives of the people who supported John Muir, in recognition of curriculum standards of California Community and California History.
+The 3rd and 4th grade tour has been reworked to look at the lives of the people who supported John Muir, in recognition of curriculum standards of California Community and California History.
 The program is also designed to align with the Common Core State Standards.
 Through interactive, skill-based activities, we hope students will enjoy learning about one of America's foremost conservationists.
 Rangers will provide specifics prior to your tour.

 Where We're Going